MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-code-style-settings-reference.md

 **Rule Format:**
 `options_name = false|true`

-For formatting options, you must specify **true** (prefer this option) or **false** (do not prefer this option) except in a couple cases where you must instead specify what conditions you want the rule applied to.
+For formatting rules, you must specify **true** (prefer this style) or **false** (do not prefer this style) except in a couple cases where you must instead specify what conditions you want the rule applied to.

 ### .NET formatting settings